OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

     @Html.ActionLink("Remove", "RemoveMember", "GroupSearch", routeValues1, attributes1);
     }
     ```
-5. And that should do it.
+5. That should do it.
 Press **F5** and debug.
-You should now see an **Add member** button, that once clicked takes you to a people picking experience.
+You should now see an **Add member** button, that when clicked takes you to a people picking experience.
 Choose a user, and then see that you arrive back at the same membership view, but with your new user.
-Click on a **Remove** button, and you should see the screen refresh without the removed user.
+Click the **Remove** button, and you should see the screen refresh without the removed user.

 ***
-Congratulations, dedicated quick start developer.
-This quick start ends here.
-But don't stop here - there's plenty more to explore with the Microsoft Graph.
+**Congratulations, dedicated quick start developer!** This quick start ends here.
+Don't stop here - there's plenty more to explore with the Microsoft Graph.

 ## Next Steps and Additional Resources:
 - See this training and more on http://dev.office.com/